The Speech Recognition API in JavaScript: speechRecognition()

 event.results[i][0].transcript;

-Having already explained the "strong" part of the code or, in other words, the basics of the API, it is possible to create a small program that allows you to use Voice Recognition in a web application and display the result in a text field:
+Having explained the "strong" part of the code, or what is the same, the basics of the API, it is possible to create a small program that allows using Voice Recognition in a web application and displaying the result in a text field:

 var recognition;